kuma35/thinking-forth-translate/preface.rst

 If you want to learn more about Forth, another book of mine, *Starting Forth*, covers the language aspects of Forth.
-Otherwise, Appendix A of this book introduces Forth fundamentals.
+Otherwise, :doc:`Appendix A<appendixa>` of this book introduces Forth fundamentals.

 A few words about the layout of the book: After devoting the first chapter to fundamental concepts, I\’ve patterned the book after the